NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Changed to be strong on block
     - Launches upwards
     - Hitbox duration increased by 8 frames
+- RA
+    - Pushes on block
+    - Has more block stun
+    - Bounces
 - RKnJ made to work like RB
+- GRKnJ
-- GRKnJ changed to be a mid from a high
+    - Changed to be a mid from a high
+    - Knee hitbox removed and put on the foot of the rear leg with a bit more size
+    - Is now a mid

 ### Shikamaru